A Column Generation Approach to the Discrete Barycenter Problem

-Specifically, the objective function of the pricing problem requires the dual solution to LP (\ref{LPRM}), so let the dual solution be given by $(\y, \sigma)$, where $\y$ is the real vector of size $\sum_{i=1}^n |P_i|$ containing the shadow prices associated with the mass transport constraints, and $\sigma \in \R$ is the shadow price associated with the convexity constraint in LP (\ref{LPRM}).
+Specifically, the objective function of the pricing problem requires the dual solution to LP (\ref{LPRM}), where $\y$ was the dual solution corresponding to the constraints $A\w=d$ in LP (\ref{LPw}).
+We will now denote the dual solution to $(\ref{LPRM})$ by $(\y_m, \sigma)$, where $\y_m$ contains the dual values associated with the mass transport constraints $A_m \p = d_m$, and $\sigma \in \R$ is the dual value associated with the convexity constraint in LP (\ref{LPRM}).
 Then the base form of the pricing problem is:

 LP (\ref{LPprice}) is still an exponential-sized linear program: The constraint matrix $A_p$ has an exponential number of columns, as does the matrix $A_m$, and the cost vector $c$ has an exponential number of elements.
 In fact, LP (\ref{LPprice}) contains the same number of variables as LP (\ref{LPw}).
 We now develop an improved pricing problem using information specific to the barycenter problem.